ashishbhatti/machine_intelligence_lectures_uav_lab/jetson-nano/readme.md

 ### Getting Started

+Once you have sufficient knowledge of linux command line and python, check [**Learn Computer Vision with Jetson Nano**](https://youtu.be/CRpW9wrRKx4?si=4HD_eAui6ny9qWGz) tutorial by Murtaza's Workshop Youtube Channel.
+This tutorial covers just the basics, but will familiarize you with the environment.

 Check the Nvidia Deep Learning Institute's course **[Getting Started with AI on Jetson Nano](https://courses.nvidia.com/courses/course-v1:DLI+S-RX-02+V2/)**.

 This course introduces a few important concepts.
 These are essential if you need to work with Jetson Nano.
 I am listing these here: